Del Pezzo surfaces with four log terminal singularities: Introduction

 \section{Introduction}

-A \emph{log del Pezzo surface} is a projective algebraic surface X with only log terminal singularities and ample anti-canonical divisor $-K_X$.
+A \emph{log del Pezzo surface} is a projective surface X with only log terminal singularities such that the anti-canonical divisor $-K_X$ is ample.
+For surfaces, log terminal singularities are exactly quotient singularities (\cite[Corollary 1.9]{K}), which are completely classified (\cite{Br}).

-Del Pezzo surfaces naturally appear in the log minimal model program (see, e. g., {\cite{KMM}}).
-The most interesting class of del Pezzo surfaces is the class of surfaces with Picard number 1.
-In {\cite{Bel1}} the author proved there is no log del Pezzo surfaces of Picard number one with five singular points.
+Log del Pezzo surfaces naturally appear in the log minimal model program (see, e.g., {\cite{KMM}}).
+The most interesting class of log del Pezzo surfaces is the class of such surfaces of Picard number one.
+The systematic study of log del Pezzo surfaces of Picard number one was initiated by Miyanishi and Zhang (\cite{Zh}).
+Following their approach Kojima classified such surfaces with one singular point (\cite{Ko}).
+See also \cite{Zan} and \cite{GZ} for further results following this approach.

-In this paper we classify all possibilities of singular points on a del Pezzo surface with Picard number is equal to one and with log terminal singularities.
-Note that there exists a classification of log terminal singularities (see {\cite{Br}}).
+Log del Pezzo surfaces of Picard number one are classified (\cite{La}) following the approach of \cite{KeM} in terms of blow-ups of rational surfaces.
+See \cite{PP1} and \cite{PP2} for a recent different approach for the classification.
+Log del Pezzo surfaces of Picard number one have at most $4$ singular points by (\cite{B} or \cite{Bel1}).

-In {\cite{La}} there exists classification in term of blow-ups of rational surfaces.
-We obtain classification in term of exceptional divisors.
+In this paper we classify log del Pezzo surfaces of Picard number one with $4$ singular points, using $\pp^1$-fibration structures and the minimal model program, based on Miyanishi and Zhang's approach.
+In particular, we can list the types of singular points of such surfaces.